fbielejec/fbielejec.github.io/_posts/2026-05-07-autoresearch-gem-strategy.md

 In the [previous post]({{ site.baseurl }}{% post_url 2026-04-24-gem-bear-market-models %}) I compared exponential vs. linear regression GEM models on a hand-curated 4-token bear portfolio.
 The headline finding from that post: the choice of regression model was almost irrelevant; the **fitting window** was the dominant knob.

-That experiment had two limitations.
+That experiment had two limitations:
-First, the universe was tiny -- four safe-haven tokens picked by hand.
+- The universe was tiny -- four hand-picked safe-haven tokens.
-Second, the parameter sweep was hand-driven: I picked window sizes, ran them, eyeballed the results, picked again.
+- The manual parameter sweep -- I picked window sizes, ran the sweep code, verified the results, iterated again.
 <!-- That's fine for a blog post but not how you actually search a multi-dimensional parameter space. -->

-This post is about what happens when you replace the human-in-the-loop with an LLM agent following a written methodology contract.
+This post is about replacing the human-in-the-loop with an LLM agent following a written experimental research recipe.
-The agent picks hypotheses, edits the strategy code, runs the sweep, scores the result, keeps or reverts.
+The agentiterates on: picks a hypotheses, edits the allowed part of the codebase, run the experiment, score the results, keep or revert.
-Sleep, wake up, read the results.
+Human goes to sleep and wakes up to read the overnight results.

+---

+*TL;DR*
-*TL;DR* On the full Binance + DefiLlama universe (437 tokens, 5 years), an LLM-driven autoresearch loop ran 215 configurations across 18 hours, lifted the ensemble score from `-inf` (every config failing under realistic fees) to **1175.2**, and beat a BTC+ETH buy-and-hold baseline by **142×**.
+On the full Binance + DefiLlama universe (437 tokens, 5 years), an LLM-driven autoresearch loop ran 215 configurations across 18 hours, lifted the ensemble score from `-inf` (every config failing under realistic fees) to **1175.2**, and beat a BTC+ETH buy-and-hold baseline by **142×**.

+---

-Three structural findings emerged: two were genuinely new, one was a confirmation of an earlier 4-token result at scale.
+Three structural findings emerged: two were genuinely new, one was a confirmation of an earlier 4-token result, but this time at scale.

 The one-at-a-time phased sweep cannot discover cross-block parameter interactions, which is the next problem worth solving.